 The modern classification of transsexuality and the medical intervention of sex reassignment was first attempted in Germany in 1930.
 Einar Wegener sought treatment and was operated upon.
 Afterwards, she lived as Lily Elbe, but alas not for long...the surgery had tragic complications.
 The first well known, surviving post operative transsexual was American ex-G.I.
 George Jorgensen, who became Christine Jorgensen in 1953.
 Christine became the center of a whirlwind of publicity despite an effort to avoid it, and had little choice but to capitalize on the misfortune.
 Christine became the first 'Media Transsexual' - or as some transsexuals put it 'Transie Martyr' , and suffered both the benefit and curse of fame.
 Christine starred in several hollywood movies as a result, and became celebrity enough to bring transsexualism out of the closet and into view of post-industrial society.

-only the rare individual physician dared treat the transsexual, while the
+decades only the rare individual physician dared treat the

 International Gender Dysphoria Association continues his work, and

 helps to set standards of care for the treatment of transsexuals by